neo4j-rstats/rmd4j/README.md

 ## Test the package

-If you want to test the package before using, there are two .Rmd inside the inst/examples folder.
+If you want to test the package before using, there are three .Rmd inside the inst/examples folder that can be use for playing with the package.

 Add the path to you cypher bin, and test.